 FAQ | Aesthetic Photography

-What is the purpose of aesthetics?
+What is the Purpose of Aesthetics?

 Aesthetics, or esthetics, is the study of beauty and taste from a philosophical standpoint.
 Philosophy of art, which deals with the nature of art and the concepts by which individual works of art are perceived and assessed, is closely related.

-In order to give your images a more polished look, you can utilize applications like VSCO and Lightroom.
+To give your images a more polished look, you can utilize applications like VSCO and Lightroom.
 If you want to create collages and add text to your modified photos, you can utilize Adobe Photoshop Express.

 Brennan defines light academia as “an aesthetic that concentrates on the softer and gentler aspect of dark academia.”
 “It still symbolizes the joy of study, but with a lighter, less doom-focused atmosphere that demonstrates that knowledge gives light and happiness in the outdoors rather than a gothic darkness seen curled up in a corner.”